Actions

 ???

-"Final Boss Theme" is notably high on Sonic 3's internal track listing, suggesting it was later addition to the project.
+"Final Boss Theme" is notably high on Sonic 3's internal track listing, suggesting it was a later addition to the project.
 It is also present in the October 1993 prototype, indicating it may have been created after it was decided to split the game in two.

 Reappears in Sonic the Hedgehog Pocket Adventure, Sonic Generations (Nintendo 3DS), Sonic Mania Adventures, and Sonic & Knuckles • Sonic The Hedgehog 3.